mmistakes/minimal-mistakes/_pages/people.md

 ## Chris Gaby, PhD
 _PhD, University of Tennessee_

 Dr. Gaby is working at an early stage microbiome start-up.
-At GBRU he worked on large scale-comparative genomics in Salmonella and the application of Machine learning methods for genotype and phenotype prediction in Salmonella.
-More in his research is [here](https://chrisgaby.github.io/)
+At GBRU he worked on large scale-comparative genomics in *Salmonella* and the application of Machine learning methods for genotype and phenotype prediction in *Salmonella*.
+More on his research is [here](https://chrisgaby.github.io/)